torusresearch/documentation/developers/api-reference.md

 ## getUserInfo

-Returns the loggedin user's google info including name, email and imageUrl.
+Returns the logged-in user's google info including name, email, and imageUrl.
 Please make sure the user is logged in before calling this method.
-In every `session`, only the first call opens the popup for user's consent.
+In every `session`, only the first call opens the popup for the user's consent.
 All subsequent requests don't open the popup

 ```js
 const userInfo = await torus.getUserInfo();